 How to Achieve True Spiritual Devotion

 As I contemplated this passage, I understood that if I wanted to have a normal spiritual life, then I first had to let go of all those old rules and practices of the past, to withdraw my heart from all people, events and things in the outside world and quiet it before God, and to pray to God, read God’s words and contemplate God’s words with an honest heart.
 With anything I didn’t understand, I knew I had to pray more and seek more with God—I couldn’t just give God’s words a cursory glance and skip over them.
 Only by practicing in this way could I obtain the enlightenment and illumination of the Holy Spirit and establish a normal relationship with God.
 When we pour our hearts into God’s words, we finally discover whether we act according to our own desires with the things we encounter in our lives or whether we practice in accordance with God’s words, we discover that there are some things in which we do not entirely practice according to God’s will, and we discover that there still exist in us some deviations and deficiencies, and so on.
 When we reflect on these things, we look for the path to practice in God’s words, then we introduce it into our lives, practice it and enter into it in order to resolve our real problems.
 Only a spiritual life that can achieve these kinds of results constitutes true spiritual devotion.
 Once I’d understood this, I began to practice and enter into it: When I practiced spiritual devotion, I would pray to the Lord about all the problems and difficulties I encountered every day and seek for the path to practice from within the Lord’s words.
-When I prayed, I told the Lord everything that was in my heart and spoke truthfully to Him, and I entrusted the Lord with all my practical difficulties and asked for His help; my prayers were no longer following rules and engaging in religious rite or saying the same old words in prayer.
+When I prayed, I told the Lord everything that was in my heart and spoke truthfully to Him, and I entrusted the Lord with all my practical difficulties and asked for His help; I was no longer following rules and engaging in religious rite or saying the same old words in prayer.
 When I read God’s words, it no longer mattered how much I read or how much I could memorize.
 Instead, I focused on contemplating and seeking the Lord’s will and requirements, I reflected on whether or not I practiced according to the Lord’s words when I encountered issues, if not then why, and what I should do the next time I encountered such an issue, and so on.
 After practicing in this way for a time, I felt like my relationship with the Lord was becoming more and more normal, I often felt the enlightenment and guidance of the Holy Spirit when I read the Lord’s words, and when I prayed, I would feel moved and would clearly feel that the Lord was listening to my prayers.
 Thank the Lord!

-The book,, also fellowshiped about what constitutes a genuine spiritual life, how to establish a normal relationship with God, what constitutes a genuine church life, and so on.
+The book, The Scroll Opened by the Lamb, also fellowshiped about what constitutes a genuine spiritual life, how to establish a normal relationship with God, what constitutes a genuine church life, and so on.
 The more I read, the clearer it all became and the more I enjoyed it.
 Furthermore, this book explained many things which I had previously never understood in the Bible.
 Through reading this book, many problems that had perplexed me before were resolved, and I suddenly saw the light, as though clouds had drifted away and revealed the light of the Sun.
 I felt as though this book could not have been written by any ordinary person, for it was too edifying, too beneficial, and I couldn’t help but think of the Lord Jesus’s words: “I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
 The Lord stated clearly that, when He returns, He will tell us all the truths we do not yet understand.
 This book was able to explain it all so clearly—could it be that the words in this book had emanated from the utterances of the Holy Spirit?
 I studied the book carefully and read the title, The Scroll Opened by the Lamb.
 My heart skipped a beat as I thought suddenly: Could it be that this book is the small scroll that is prophesied many times in Revelation?
 But the sealed small scroll can only be opened by the Lamb….
 Thinking these thoughts, I couldn’t sit still for a moment longer and, after I’d prayed to the Lord, I took up the book and hurried over to Sister Song’s home …